Zilliqa/ZIP/zips/zip-11.md

 [ZIP-3](https://github.com/Zilliqa/ZIP/blob/master/zips/zip-3.md) and
 [ZIP-9](https://github.com/Zilliqa/ZIP/blob/zip-9/zips/zip-9.md).

-To summarize, ZIP-3 presents the key idea of _seed node staking_ a staking mechanism to open up the _seed nodes_ for developers and the broader community.
+To summarize, ZIP-3 presents the key idea of _seed node staking_ --- a staking mechanism to open up the _seed nodes_ for developers and the broader community.
-Seed nodes are special nodes that do not participate in the consensus but instead archive historical transaction data.Seed nodes are important to provide services like explorer.
+Seed nodes are special nodes that do not participate in the consensus but instead archive historical transaction data.
+Seed nodes are important to provide services like explorer.

 The proposal put forth in ZIP-3 sets aside 5% of the mining rewards to reward